purescript-graphqlclient/purescript-graphqlclient/README.md

 - a code generation CLI tool that generates a library for a given endpoint that guarantees all queries are valid for a given endpoint

-Why "Fernet"?
+Why "GraphqlClient"?
 I dunno, we use the Elixir library Absinthe at work and it seemed cute to name it after another spirit.

 Feel free to open an issue or message me \@liam on the